khalibartan/khalibartan.github.io/_posts/2016-08-05-Introduction-to-Markov-Chains.md

 One can see that in starting there were fluctuations but after some-time chain reached an equilibrium/stationary distribution.
 The initial period of about 10 iterations(here) is called **burn-in** period of Markov Chain and is defined as the number of iterations it takes the chain to move from initial conditions to stationary distribution.
-I find Burn-in period to be a misleading term so I call it Warm-up period.
+I find Burn-in period to be a misleading term so I'll call it **Warm-up** period.
 The Burn-in term was used by early authors of MCMC who were from physics background and has been used since than :/ .

 One interesting thing about stationary Markov chains is that it is not necessary to sequentially iterate to predict future state.
 One can predict future state